hunter-teacher-cert/reg_assignments-wilsoneg3/google.md

 5) Bonus challenge, make an ellipse that is perfectly centered on a rectangle

 Result 1:  https://developer.mozilla.org/en-US/docs/Web/API/Canvas_API/Tutorial/Drawing_shapes<br/>
-    - Provide a critique on the result.
-Things to consider:
      <br/> - Was it useful?<br/>
       <br/>This resource does contain good details, explanation, and visualization of the concepts at hand.
 It does not explicitly give students an answer but it does help them find and explore ways to create answers that satisfy one of the demands of the task.
      <br/> - Was it too simple/complex?<br/>